Virgil Ross: Cartooning and animation

 He also did a great deal of work involving Daffy Duck, Yosemite Sam, Tweety, and many others, including the Rudy Larriva-directed Wile E. Coyote and the Road Runner shorts.
 When handling long-eared characters such as Bugs or Wile E., Ross occasionally tilted or waved an ear in otherwise-static scenes.

 His résumé also includes time spent with such firms as Filmation (where he worked on the early 1970s Star Trek: The Animated Series), Hanna-Barbera, and Marvel Comics.
 In 1979 he animated Woody Woodpecker for a special scene at the 51st Academy Awards.
 He briefly animated for Disney (via Rick Reinert) for Winnie the Pooh and a Day for Eeyore, for Chuck Jones at Warner Bros. again, and for 1984 educational short "Destination Careers: Explore Jobs" starring Disney's Donald Duck.
 According to animator Dave Bennett, Ross struggled to animate Donald after animating Daffy for so many years.

 He was known as being self-effacing.
 In an interview with John Province in 1989, he is quoted as saying "I always had an eye for movement, and I think this kept me in the business a lot longer than a lot of guys, despite the fact that I really wasn't very good at drawing.
 When I started out in animation, you didn't have to be a good artist.
 I just had a little natural talent, and it's mostly just timing anyway."

 Personal life and death

 He married Frances Ewing in 1940 and they had a daughter.
 They were married until Ross' death at the age of 88 on May 15, 1996, in Los Angeles, California, United States.

 Awards

 Virgil Ross received the highest awards available in his profession: the Motion Picture Screen Cartoonists Golden Award (1984) and the Winsor McCay Award (1988).
-Four of the cartoons he had animated won Oscars: Tweetie Pie (1947), Speedy Gonzales (1955), Birds Anonymous (1957), and Knighty Knight Bugs (1958).
+Three of the cartoons he had animated won Oscars: Tweetie Pie (1947), Birds Anonymous (1957), and Knighty Knight Bugs (1958).